MarioLegenda/blue-dot/README.md

 **BlueDot** will return an array of *User* objects populated with the value for *id*, *name*, *username* and *password*.

-You can combine these to approaches to find a specific user...
+You can combine these two approaches to find a specific user...

     simple:
         select: